 “What can I bring back from Costa Rica?”

-I’m sure you have asked this question as early as when your feet landed at the airport.
+I’m sure you had asked this question as early as when your feet landed at the airport.

-Your flight back home is drawing near, and yet here you are – still clueless of what to buy in Costa Rica as keepsakes and as giveaways for friends and family.
+Your flight back home is drawing near, yet here you are – still clueless about what to buy in Costa Rica as keepsakes and as giveaways for friends and family.

 What products is Costa Rica known for?

 Costa Rica is known for the delightful products that its natural grounds produce.
 Some of these are its coffee and cacao beans.

 Costa Ricans or Ticos are known for their craftsmanship.